dmpop/journey2html/README.md

 ## Installation

-- Install the required Python modules on Linux, use the `sudo pip install lxml markdown` command
+- Install the required Python modules on Linux, use the `sudo pip3 install lxml markdown` command
 - Clone the *journet2html* repository by running the `git clone https://github.com/dmpop/journey2html.git` command.
 Alternatively, grab the latest source in the ZIP format and unpack the downloaded archive.

 While it's possible the script directly from the *journey2html* directory, you can also install it system-wide using the followin commands: